DSL-Lab/CPEN455HW-2023W2/README.md

 # CPEN455 Project: Conditional PixelCNN++
 This project is for CPEN 455 course project. **The goal of this project is to implement the Conditional PixelCNN++ model and train it on the given dataset.** After that, the model can both generate new images and classify the given images. **we would evaluate the model based on both the generation performance and classification performance.**

+## Requirements for the submission

+we provided 2 python files in this repo, **classification_evaluation.py** and **generation_evaluation.py**.
+You need to fill in the contents of the function in them and guarantee that the code can run without any errors. **whether the code can run successfully will be the first criterion for grading.**

 ## Guidelines